oliviaseow/drawdibles/README.md

 Drawdibles is a creative drawing tool that listens to what a child user wants to create and completes the drawing for them, allowing children to build on their creativity and tell imaginative stories.

 ## File structure
-This folder is broken into two parts, sketch.
+This folder is broken into two parts, sketch and color.

 ```bash
 ├── README.md